btcpayserver/btcpayserver-doc/Xadrez.md

 **Samourai Wallet is not recommended yet to used as the merchant's BTC wallet**

-Even if Samourai actually provide the Derivation Scheme necessary to inform BTCpay Server we still has a issue that not let us to use it.
+Samourai currently provide the Derivation Scheme necessary to inform BTCpay Server but we still has a issue that not let us to use it.
 The fixed ```gap limit``` of Samourai Wallet is limited to 20 addresses (we recommend a number between 200 to 2000).

-Until Samourai Wallet give to their users the option to change the ```gap limit``` to any number, we do not recommend this wallet to be used.
+Until Samourai Wallet give to their users the option to change the ```gap limit``` to any number, we do not recommend this wallet for Xadrez setup.

 ### [Loafwallet](https://www.loadwallet.org)